THE ANCIENT GREEK WORLD

 Delphi was originally called Pytho.
 It is on the slopes of Mount Parnassus and is one of the greatest sites remaining of the ancient Greek world.
 Homer recounts the myth of Apollo coming to Delphi as a dolphin.

 The oracle of Pytho was consulted about the most important decisions facing the Greek world at the time.
 Over time this prehistoric oracle became known as the Oracle of Delphi who resided at the Sanctuary of Apollo.
+Delphi became a site for the congregation of people from all over Greece with celebration throughout the year as well as the Pythian Games.

 For any lover of ancient Greece history and myths, Delphi is not to be missed.